 Specifies that this command will modify a state in this specification.
-This may cause the interface generator to appropriately display changes to the specified state variable following an invocation of this command.
+This may all the interface generator to appropriately display changes caused by invoking this command.

 Inside the the <command> element.

 • state - required The name of the state that will be modified.